gyang9/dunendggd/README.md

 This is a tool to build proposal geometries for DUNE near detector.

-dunendggd is based on the sophisticated package called [GeGeDe](https://github.com/brettviren/gegede)
+dunendggd is based on [GeGeDe](https://github.com/brettviren/gegede) and started out as [gyang9/dunendggd](https://github.com/gyang9/dunendggd).

 # Setup
 This package could be installed as user, on unix environment: